From Metrics to Momentum: Driving Business Growth with HR Analytics

 Importance of Data Quality, Reliability, and Consistency

-Data quality was another recurring theme during our panel discussion.
-Ian McLendon spoke about his organization’s commitment to equipping clients with actionable insights.
-He said, “Our priority is to make sure our HR leaders have consistent and reliable data at their fingertips so that they can better serve the businesses that they support.”
+Another recurring theme is the necessity of maintaining high standards of data quality, reliability, and consistency.
+Ian McLendon is a Senior Director of Workforce Analytics at Norfolk Southern Railway, and he stresses that, “Our priority is to make sure our HR leaders have consistent and reliable data at their fingertips so that they can better serve the businesses they support.”

 Challenges, Successes, and Innovation

-Laczo addressed the misconception head-on, stating, “Sophisticated doesn’t equal fancy.
+A common misconception in people analytics is that more complex data presentations automatically lead to better insights.
+However, as Roxanne Laczo, head of people analytics at Cloudflare, has stated, “sophisticated doesn’t equal fancy.
 A basic bar chart will tell more to a senior executive than some predictive model.
 The simplest data views can tell the biggest story in a powerful way.”

 Utilizing Predictive Analytics in HR Dashboards